informedcitizenry/6502.Net/README.md

 `Invalid parameter reference` - The macro reference does not reference a defined parameter.

 `Invalid Program Counter assignment` - An attempt was made to set the program counter to an invalid value.

+`Label is not the leftmost character` - The label is not the leftmost character in the line (this is a warning by default).

 `Macro or segment is being called recursively` - A macro or segment is being invoked in its own definition.